Kyle5150/Javascript-Projects/README.md

 # Future Work

-I would like to continue adding features to my to-do list application, and I would also like to create a purposful app using Node.js as well.
+I would like to continue adding features to my to-do list application, and I would also like to create a purposeful app using Node.js as well.

 - To-do List App - keep local memory of items created
 - To-do List App - check box that crosses off items from your list, but you can still see them in a seperate list